 “Having delivered four parcels, I felt totally fulfilled at the end of it.
 To be able to provide families who have been through difficult times over the last 12 months, the ingredients to complete their Christmas was fantastic.
 When we arrived to collect the parcels, seeing all the volunteers restored my faith in society.
 I went out delivering the parcels and the response was inspiring.
 All four families were overwhelmed with your kindness and couldn’t thank us enough for delivering the parcels.”

-Last Christmas we were able to provide 1270 Christmas hampers (slightly down from 1,275 in the previous year).
-We received and were able to respond positively to all referrals from 99 nominating churches and agencies within the town and from our own service areas.
-Over 40 organisations, churches and individuals donated items for the hampers.
+Last Christmas we were able to provide 1644 Christmas hampers.
+We received and were able to respond positively to all referrals from 106 nominating churches and agencies within the town and from our own service areas.
+Over 44 organisations, churches and individuals donated items for the hampers.

-Over 250 volunteers assisted us in the assembly and distribution of the hampers.
+Over 200 volunteers assisted us in the assembly and distribution of the hampers.
 We are immensely grateful to everyone who contributed in some way.
-We are proud to say that as a result of everyone’s efforts 4,325 people (that’s 2077 adults and 2248 children) benefited from the hampers (up from 4,109 in the previous year).
+We are proud to say that as a result of everyone’s efforts 5,248 people (that’s 2514 adults and 2734 children) benefited from the hampers.